This article draws on a post by Agnete Strøm on the website of Kvinnefronten, a Norwegian feminist organisation. We are indebted to her work.

 But instead Amnesty chose to conduct research in Papua New Guinea, Argentina, and Hong Kong, which all have prohibition, and in Norway, which introduced the Nordic Model in 2009.
 There was no significant support within the Amnesty community for prohibition, in which all parties are criminalised, so there was no obvious purpose for this amount of effort and research being conducted in countries with this system.

-However, this meant that the results of the research in Norway would inevitably be compared with the results of the prohibitionist approach in the other three countries where, because selling sex is illegal and there is widespread corruption, prostituted individuals suffer violence and extortion at the hands of the police and other authorities.
+However, this meant that the results of the research in Norway would inevitably be compared with the results of the prohibitionist approach in the other three countries where prostituted individuals suffer violence and extortion at the hands of the police and other authorities, because selling sex is illegal and there is widespread corruption.

-It is particularly reprehensible that Amnesty didn’t commission any research anywhere that has the full decriminalisation approach, yet they have been determined to see it as policy and now recommend it to governments all over the world.
+It is particularly reprehensible that Amnesty didn’t commission any research anywhere that has the full decriminalisation approach, which they were determined to see as policy and now recommend to governments all over the world.